giotto-ai/gtda-docs/latest/_sources/theory/glossary.rst

 be equal to :math:`d(x_i, x_j)`.

-A *point cloud* is a finite subset of :math:`\mathbb{R}^n` (for some :math:`n`) together with the metric induced from the euclidean distance.
+A *point cloud* is a finite subset of :math:`\mathbb{R}^n` (for some :math:`n`) together with the metric induced from the Euclidean distance.

 .. _functional_lp: